 Real old school.
-This person maybe used a typewriter, or more likely, wrote their work by hand.
-You’ve seen examples of their handwriting, something that you don’t see too often anymore.
+This person maybe used a typewriter, or more likely wrote their work by hand.
+You’ve seen examples of their handwriting, something you don’t see too often anymore.
 I’ve never seen any of my friends’ handwriting, unless they scrawled it onto the face of a mix CD or protest sign.
 With a Sharpie.

 The point I’m aiming at here is that their lifestyle involved less self-promotion and more work.
 Notice I didn’t say more ‘writing’ there, but more ‘work.’
-In order to be a good writer, one must partake in many non-writing activities; things like relationships and philosophizing and strolling about mid-century gardens and getting oneself into trouble are all important aspects of the writing process, even if they don’t involve applying ink to paper (or e-ink to pixel).
+In order to be a good writer, one must partake in many non-writing activities.
+Things like relationships and philosophizing and strolling about mid-century gardens and getting oneself into trouble are all important aspects of the writing process, even if they don’t involve applying ink to paper (or e-ink to pixel).
 Walden was not written by a guy who sat down at a computer and thought really hard about self-exploration.
 He had to do some living, thinking, feeling, first.

 Sitting at home, in front of a big screen, tip-typing away at all hours of the night, bathed in the opalescent glow of their monitors, the modern author is a recluse.
-They are cloistered, like monks who have vowed not just sexual celibacy, but celibacy of life, as well.
-And this is not their fault, it’s just the shadow of a remnant of an idea that has been passed on through writerly magazines and blogs that trumpet superficial solutions on how you can become a published author in ten easy steps, or how you should be preparing your work to suit the needs of the agents and publishing company reps that are ‘so over vampires and zombies, but still interested in metaphysical young adult fiction,’ rather than writing what you know, or what you really feel is good work.
+They are cloistered, like monks who have vowed not just sexual celibacy, but celibacy from life, as well.
+And this is not their fault, it’s just the shadow of a remnant of an idea that has been passed on through writerly magazines and blogs that trumpet superficial solutions as to how you can become a published author in ten easy steps, or how you should be preparing your work to suit the needs of the agents and publishing company reps that are ‘so over vampires and zombies, but still interested in metaphysical young adult fiction,’ rather than writing what you know, or what you really feel is good work.

-All that stuff: it’s more than you need.
+All that stuff, it’s more than you need.
 We’ve been provided with a lot of technology and well-meaning suggestions and industry-perpetuated baggage, and we don’t need any of it.
 We can use whatever.
 That’s the contemporary advantage, should we make use of it.

 Today, an author uses whatever tools she wants.
 She can handwrite everything and hire a typist, or publish the handwritten copies to her readers as daily serials or weekly inspiration.
-They can be bonuses for microfinancers or artwork sold alongside the book.
+They can be bonuses for microfinanciers or artwork sold alongside the book.
 An author today is a publisher without even trying, because the technology required has blended into the background, and the walled-garden writers once played in has been breached so often, one need not even start inside.
 One can plant one’s own garden.

 When I picture a modern author, making full use of the available tools and resources and cultural advantages, I see a man or woman who is in charge of their destiny.
 They live where they want, travel when they want, surround themselves with whomever they want.
 They require little: maybe a small laptop, maybe a Moleskine notebook and pen.
-Whatever their tool of choice happens to be, they use that tool to build the world they want to see, both on their pages (be they e-pages or paper-products-pages) and all around them.
+Whatever their tool of choice happens to be, they use that tool to build the world they want to see, both on their pages (be they e-pages or paper-pages) and all around them.